Benjamin Franklin — a man who knew a thing or two about frugal living — once warned: “Beware of little expenses. A small leak will sink a great ship.”

-Encourage your family members to do homemade holiday gifts rather than spending a lot of money buying things.
+Encourage your family members to do homemade holiday gifts rather than spend a lot of money buying items.

 Rather than buying gifts for everyone in your circle, see if you can do a drawing.
 Everyone draws a name out of a hat and gets a present for that person.
 That way, you don’t end up overwhelmed by all the gift-giving.

 One of the best strategies is to create rules around holiday spending.
 Set a limit, or put away the credit card.
 When you sit down and create rules, you are more likely to reduce what you spend.

 Rather than having a big sit-down dinner, plan finger foods for holiday entertaining.
 Let people mingle and munch on small plates.
 You can even plan a potluck so you aren’t on the hook for all the food and drink costs.

 My mom introduced me to the joys of the dollar store.
 You can get decent serving platters for a buck apiece.
 Package of small paper plates? $1.
 Streamers?
 Wrapping paper?
 Other decor?
 Simple and low cost.
 I still couldn’t believe it when I walked out with everything I needed for a holiday (except food) for less than $12.